Non-stop flights to Quito (UIO)

 Non-stop flights from the US to Quito

-Avianca (Star Alliance): year-round flights from New York City (JFK) and seasonal flights from Orlando (MCO).
+Avianca (Star Alliance): year-round flights from New York City (JFK).

 American Airlines (Oneworld): year-round flights from Miami (MIA).